jperov/Hat-Sale-Section-Analysis/ReadMe.md

 Date,
 ROUND(SUM(Net_Sales),2) AS Net_Sales, -- Total sales per day
 ROW_NUMBER() OVER(order by date) AS Time_index, -- Running count of days from 2024 - 2025
-CASE WHEN Date >= '2025-08-01' THEN 1 ELSE 0 END AS After_Period, -- Assigns post-sale-section-pricing-change days with a 1 and pre-change with a 0.
+CASE WHEN Date >= '2025-08-01' THEN 1 ELSE 0 END AS After_Period, -- Assigns post-pricing-change days with a 1 and pre-change with a 0.

 -- The following columns assign a 1 to days in the corresponding month and a 0 otherwise so the regression can account for seasonality between months.
 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%01-01%' THEN 1 ELSE 0 END AS Jan,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%02-01%' THEN 1 ELSE 0 END AS Feb,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%03-01%' THEN 1 ELSE 0 END AS Mar,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%04-01%' THEN 1 ELSE 0 END AS Apr,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%05-01%' THEN 1 ELSE 0 END AS May,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%06-01%' THEN 1 ELSE 0 END AS Jun,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%07-01%' THEN 1 ELSE 0 END AS July,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%08-01%' THEN 1 ELSE 0 END AS Aug,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%09-01%' THEN 1 ELSE 0 END AS Sep,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%10-01%' THEN 1 ELSE 0 END AS Oct,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%11-01%' THEN 1 ELSE 0 END AS Nov,

 CASE WHEN CAST(DATE_TRUNC(Date, MONTH) AS STRING) LIKE '%12-01%' THEN 1 ELSE 0 END AS Dec

 FROM
     `Portfolio_Data.ClearanceSales`